1Hanif1/1Hanif1/README.md

-- 👋 Hi, I’m @1Hanif1
+- 👋 Hi, I’m Hanif Barbhuiya.
+I'm currently a Computer Science student studying in India
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Front end development and eventually plan to learn backend as well
-- 🌱 I’m currently learning HTML/CSS/JavaScript
+- 🌱 I’m currently learning JavaScript and imporving my skills in HTML and CSS
-- 💞️ I’m looking to collaborate on making websites
 - 📫 How to reach me: Twitter or Email

 <!---